Problems With Diaper Pails For Cloth Diapers

 - Fabric bag holds just the right amount of diapers.
 Not too few, not too many.
 I need to change it about once every day-and-a-half.

 - Very reasonable price tag.

 - The door that swings open for bag removal feels a bit flimsy, and I sometimes worry that one of us might break the hinge without much effort.
 However, it seems to be holding up well, considering I’ve been using it for a number of months now and haven’t had any issues with it!
 I think it feels weaker than it really is.

 - Cloth bags are a separate purchase, increasing the price of the system.
 Of course, since they are a one-time purchase (unlike plastic bags) it doesn’t end up being that bad.

 After using this diaper pail for a couple of months, I can honestly say that I wish I’d gotten one a long time ago!
-This is a baby product that I will certainly be recommending to new mamas, whether they cloth diaper or not.
+This is a baby product that I will certainly be recommending to new mamas, whether they cloth diapers or not.

-The designers of this diaper pail appear to have put a lot of thought into how their product would be used; from the kind of plastic it’s made of, to the multiple scent-barriers and hands-free ease of use.
+The designers of this diaper pail appear to have put a lot of thought into how their product would be used; from the kind of plastic, it’s made of, to the multiple scent barriers and hands-free ease of use.
 I don’t feel like they skimped on the quality or design, and I really appreciate that about this product.